Skip to Content

 Is authoritative parenting good for every child?

-Authoritative parenting doesn’t prescribe a fixed set of practices; instead, it outlines a general approach to parenting.
+Authoritative parenting doesn’t prescribe a fixed set of practices; rather, it outlines a general approach to parenting.
 The degrees of demandingness and responsiveness can be tailored to accommodate the unique temperaments of different children.

 For example, you can be more warm or less warm and still warm.
 You can be more supportive or less supportive, but still supportive.
 The essence is balancing connection and boundaries, but how that balance manifests can flex to meet the needs of each child.